VanessaTsang888/ModernReactWithRedux2021/s12-understanding-hooks-in-react/138-building-styling-the-accordion/notes-lect-138.md

 Double Boarder Problem -> x2 boarders - gray line displayed caused by the top level element - the div within the first return statement.
 This extra div applied the second boarder at the top.
 To resolve this problem, change that div into a React Fragment, keep the key of item as we still need to display the title from the item of the items array.

+Problem
+The first div tag inside of the first return statement created an extra boarder at the top which we don't want.
+To resolve this problem we use a React Fragment so that we don't get that extra element but just jsx containing element that React understands that we have x2 div's inside of it.

 **_The Up_**

 To apply some functionality to our Accordion we will use the React Hook System.